 3 hours.
-Offered summer.
-Format: classroom centered.
 Emphasis is placed on application of methods covered in the following areas: supervision techniques, leadership in site-based management, action research management, and methods for mentoring new teachers, student teachers, and peers.
 Prerequisite: EDFL 640 Leadership in Education, or teacher's permission.